bluerider/edgar-analysis/README.md

 # Challenge

-Parse theEDGAR weblogs and determine how long users spend on Edgar during a visit and how many documents user requests during their sessions.
+Parse the EDGAR weblogs and determine how long users spend on Edgar during a visit and how many documents user requests during their sessions.

 # Implementation details